aws-samples/cfn101-workshop/workshop/content/basics/templates/flipping-formats-and-cleanup/_index.md

           - example parameter
 ```

 With `cfn-flip` you can also convert from YAML to JSON.
-For more information, and to discover other `cfn-flip` features, choose to run the following command:
+For more information, and to discover other `cfn-flip` features, run the following command:

 ```shell
 $ cfn-flip --help